Chapter 8. Collections and Enumerators

 The iterator must keep track of its current position in the collection of data.
 Every call to the iterator’s

-means to hand out the data at the current position.The iterator must be capable of indicating the end of the data to the client.
+operator++means to advance that position.
+Every call to the iterator’soperator*means to hand out the data at the current position.The iterator must be capable of indicating the end of the data to the client.

 Although C++ containers and iterators are handy in your C++ code, neither is useful as a way of communicating data via a COM interface.
 Instead, we turn to the COM equivalent of containers and iterators: COM collections and enumerators.